 Local buildings pressed into service

-Preston men who fell in World War Two
+Preston men who fell during World War Two

 Ann: ‘My other brother Derek (Middleditch) went to Malaysia, jungle fighting.
 A number of young lads of Preston served overseas both in Europe and Far Eastern areas.’In St Martin’s Church, Preston there is a small memorial that records the local men who died fighting in the last war.
 They were Jack Freeman, the son of Betsey Freeman of Sootfield Green who was born on 19 January 1920, and the promising cricketer (and my first cousin once removed) William ‘Willie’ ‘Dillor’ Jenkins, born 20 January 1913 and the son of Herbert and Phyllis (nee Currell) Jenkins of Castle Farm.